mjkim12/Preanalysis/README.md

-# Preanalysis
+# Pre-analysis Plan for Negotiating Justice?
+Conflicting Amnesties in the Era of Accountability
-This is for PS531 final paper --- Pre-analysis project.
+This is for PS 531 final paper --- Pre-analysis plan (PAP) project.
-In the folder, you can find all original datasets and their codebooks (when available) along with the merged / modified dataset for my analysis.
+In the folder, you can find all the original datasets and their codebooks (when available) this study refers, the dataset used in this dataset, and the rmd. file (R) to replicate the analysis.